-BIS Has Denied Export Privileges for Ten Russian and One Belarussian Airline, as Well as a Number of Individuals, and Companies, Globally, for Apparent Violations of the EAR involve items subject to the EAR - which greatly restricts their ability to acquire or otherwise deal in US-origin goods or goods that contain more than 25% controlled US-origin content.
-The TDOs also prohibit third parties from engaging in certain activity when it involves a TDO entity and items subject to the EAR.
+BIS Has Denied Export Privileges for Ten Russian and One Belarussian Airline, as Well as a Number of Individuals, and Companies, Globally, for Apparent Violations of the EAR

 The TDOs deny the subjects from participating in transactions which involve items subject to the EAR for 180 days (BIS has the option to extend/renew after that time, and has done so, as noted above).
-Specifically, the TDOs prohibit these airlines from engaging in any transactions or other dealings that
+Specifically, the TDOs prohibit these airlines from engaging in any transactions or other dealings that the EAR.